jenmunoz/Manuscripts-data-and-Rcodes/README.md

 # 4.PNAS_Birds of different feathers flock together: Mixed-species flocks alleviate the cost of ectoparasite transmission in group living birds Munoz et al 2025

+Title: Birds of different feathers flock together: Mixed-species flocks alleviate the cost of ectoparasite transmission in group-living birds

+Description:
+Data and code supporting the manuscript examining whether participation in mixed-species flocks influences ectoparasitism in Neotropical birds along an elevational gradient.
+Using social network metrics and phylogenetic Bayesian hierarchical models, we compare parasite presence, abundance, prevalence, and richness between flocking and non-flocking species, and test how individual social connectedness relates to infection risk.

+Contents:

+Host–parasite records and flock participation data (raw & processed)

+Species traits, phylogeny, and social network metrics

+Analysis scripts (Bayesian hierarchical models) and output summaries

+Data use & collaboration:
+For data access, questions, or permissions, please contact Jenny Muñoz (jen.munnoz@gmail.com ).
+If these data are used for any publication, we request to discuss collaboration (e.g., co-authorship or formal acknowledgment) prior to submission.

+Citation:
+Please cite the dataset alongside the manuscript when reusing any data or code.

+Keywords: Avian ectoparasites; mixed-species flocks; social network analysis; elevational gradients; Neotropics; Bayesian phylogenetic models